matereyes00/matereyes-portfolio/Project_AISIS_revamp/README.txt

 For my Guided Studies in Web Accessibiliy class, I was tasked to improve on the Ateneo Integrated Student Information System website using the topics and lessons we were taught in the class.
+In the final project, I used HTML and CSS.
+Additionally, Bootstrap was used to make the entire site design and layout more consistent.

 The curriculum of the class follows the WCAG (Web Content Accessibility Guidelines).
 We learned how a website can be accessible in 4 different ways: a.)
 Perceivable